List of abuse allegations made through facilitated communication: Gigi Jordan case

 On February 3, 2010, Gigi Jordan of New York was found by police in the Peninsula New York hotel.
 She was incoherent from a drug overdose.
 Jude Mirra, her eight-year-old son, was also found dead from a mixture of painkillers and anti-inflammatories which Jordan force-fed him.
 Jordan, at the time, was under the impression Mirra wanted to die because of alleged sexual abuse typed out during sessions involving FC.
-Despite testifying that she was "by Jude's side at all hours of the day", Jordan believed the biological father, her ex-husband, had been abusing the boy for years and that Mirra's diagnosis of autism was actually a catatonic psychosis brought on by the alleged abuse.
+Despite testifying that she was "by Jude's side at all hours of the day", Jordan believed the biological father, her ex-husband, had been abusing the boy for years, and that Mirra's diagnosis of autism was actually a catatonic psychosis brought on by the alleged abuse.
 To Jordan, the killing was "altruistic filicide"—a mercy killing.

 Mirra, who was diagnosed with autism, was not able to speak.
-Jordan indicated that Mirra, through FC, had told her "I need a lot of drugs to die peacefully" and "I wish you do it soon."
+Jordan had indicated that Mirra, through FC, had told her "I need a lot of drugs to die peacefully" and "I wish you do it soon."
 Although Jordan and Mirra communicated by typing together on a BlackBerry, no witnesses ever observed Mirra type by himself.
 In reviewing typed messages provided by Jordan of her son's disclosures, court officials questioned whether Mirra had the capacity to understand or spell words like "aggressively" and "sadistic".

-Jordan also believed her second ex-husband, a pharmaceutical executive, was stealing millions of dollars from her and wanted her killed.
+Jordan also believed her second ex-husband, a pharmaceutical executive, was stealing millions of dollars from her, and wanted her killed.
 Both men denied the accusations.
 No evidence of any crimes committed in connection with the case were found against either of the two men.
 In November 2014, the jury accepted Jordan's claim of extreme emotional disturbance and found her guilty of first-degree manslaughter in the death of her son.
 On December 31, 2022, she was found dead at her home hours after U.S. Supreme Court Justice Sonia Sotomayor revoked her bail.
 Her death was ruled a suicide.